adrien1018/betatetris-tablebase/README.md

 ## Introduction

 The basic concept of BetaTetris Tablebase is as follows.
 Consider a Tetris variant: we first collect a set of boards and play Tetris normally, except that you are limited to play on those boards.
 This variant has a useful property: it is possible to create a bot that plays *perfectly* in this variant, in the sense that it achieves the highest possible average score.
 This is accomplished through an extensive tree search (expectimax) that calculates the highest possible average score for any given board, line count, and current piece, which are then stored in a tablebase.
 Although this version differs from the original Tetris game, by using enough boards in the set of boards, the perfect bot on this variant can also play decently well on normal Tetris.

-The agent featured in Tetris Friendlies Revolution 2023 used approximately 3.5 billion boards gathered from in millions of games played by previous BetaTetris versions.
+The agent featured in Tetris Friendlies Revolution 2023 used approximately 3.5 billion boards gathered in millions of games played by previous BetaTetris versions.
 With such a large set of boards, the tablebase outperforms any previous BetaTetris versions in pre-29 play.
 However, it falls short after killscreen where digs are more likely to happen.
 Consequently, a hybrid approach is used: before level 37, if the expected score calculated by the tablebase exceeds a certain threshold, the tablebase decides the placement; otherwise, the decision is made by the neural network.
 After level 37, the neural network has the full control.

 This agent is capable of playing at any tap speed, reaction time, and line cap, though currently I only trained an agent playing on 30 Hz, 300 ms reaction time and level 49 line cap, which is the format used in Tetris Friendlies Revolution 2023.
 For additional insights, you may view the [introduction video](https://www.twitch.tv/videos/2017475671?t=02h43m18s) from Tetris Friendlies Revolution 2023.

 ## Statistics

 These statistics were collected through simulations of the agents playing on 2000 (tablebase, NN) or 1100 (hybrid) randomly-selected TetrisGYMv5 seeds.
+The format is 30 Hz, 300 ms reaction time, level 39 double killscreen and level 49 line cap.

 |       |                 | Tablebase | NN        | Hybrid    |
 |-------|-----------------|----------:|----------:|----------:|